top of page

 RACI Creation Step 4: Walk the matrix

-When conflict is associated with ambiguity, you should first consider utilizing an external facilitator.
+When conflict is associated with ambiguity, you should consider utilizing an external facilitator.
 Establishing trust and clarifying expectations is an essential starting point for creating a valuable outcome.

 The following short video provides a good overview and example of using a RACI matrix.